 Prices vary drastically among different programs, from only $20 per week to $1000+ per week.
 Make sure you verify what is included in your total capital contribution.
 But in the end, all or a portion of your payment will create a positive impact in a local family or individuals.

 Following the previous question, you should establish how much you consider your volunteer work is worth.
 You will find different organizations with different price settings performing the same tasks.
 Evaluate their prices (your capital donation), and see which one does the best benefit under your price range.

 What do you want to do?

 Volunteering provides many work opportunities that include: animal care and rescue, education, health, construction, local communities aid and development, and others.

 Make sure you know what is involved in the program and what will be your role.
 You should feel comfortable with your roles as a volunteer in order to give your best (the biggest benefit) to your cause.

 Where do you want to go?

-As a traveler this is probably one of the first questions you should ask yourself.
+As a traveler, this is probably one of the first questions you should ask yourself.
 Decide a destination of your interest and search what volunteer programs they have available.
-Then out of those programs available, narrow it down to the programs and causes that appeals to you.
+Then out of those programs available, narrow it down to the programs and causes that appeal to you.

 Another method can be by knowing a specific cause you want to contribute to and by searching locations around the world that address that cause.